muntasirhsn/muntasirhsn.github.io/index.md

-## Selected demo projects in machine learning, generative AI, NLP, computer vision and more.
+## Selected projects in machine learning, generative AI, NLP, computer vision and more.

 ---